For Microsoft Schedules

 Project viewers prohibit the user from modifying the project file, so the problem of users modifying copies of project files is eliminated.
 This in turn tends to increase the willingness of the project managers to share the project file, which increases collaboration and communication throughout the organization.

-Steelray Project Viewer is the leading Microsoft® Project viewer.
+Steelray Viewer is the leading viewer for Microsoft Project and Primavera.
 Steelray is a compelling choice for enterprise customers for several reasons: